 By approaching behavioural economics in this way, the course aims to provide students with an understanding of the development of behavioural economics and how it builds on and then departs from traditional theory.
 It will consider examples such as the way in which firms can frame choices and nudge consumers to behave in a certain way.
 By drawing on empirical results and applying theoretical models to real-world examples, students will develop an understanding of the important lessons that this relatively new branch of economics can convey.

 You must check with the relevant office of your institution if you will be awarded credit, but many institutions will allow this.
-In general, you’ll earn 3 credits in the US system, and 7.5 ECTS in the European system.
+In general, you’ll earn 3-4 credits in the US system, and 7.5 ECTS in the European system.
 Warwick will provide any necessary supporting evidence to help evaluate the worth of the course.

-GBP 1980: Tuition fee (includes a 10% early booking discount, social programme and guest lecture series)
+GBP 2950: Standard rate - Tuition fee includes the social programme and guest lecture series.

-We offer enhanced discounts for Warwick alumni, Warwick study abroad partners and group bookings of 5+ students
+We offer enhanced discounts for Warwick alumni, Offer Holders, Summer School Alumni and Students at partners institutions and group bookings of 10+ students